nvdaaddons/DevGuide/readme.md

 * Fetching and setting objects (done).
 * Object hierarchy and differences between regular and simple review modes (almost done).
 * The event_NVDAObject_init and chooseNVDAObjectOverlayClasses methods (done).
-* Events and list of available events.
+* Events and list of available events (not quite done).
 * Next handlers.
 * Input from keyboard, braille displays, mouse and touchscreen via scripts (almost done).
 * Script lookup process and conflicts (done, may need additional tips from others).